jscastro-asu/100daysofcode/README.md

 **Day36**<br>
 Used API to get Stocks, News and SMS<br>
 1. This script is added to pythonanywhere to set up cadence of the sms.
+2. Used environmental variables
-2. It gets the today and yesterday tesla stocks and compares the closing cost.
+3. It gets the today and yesterday tesla stocks and compares the closing cost.
-3. If > 5% then it sends me a text message with top 3 news articles consisting headlines and short portion of the article.
+4. If > 5% then it sends me a text message with top 3 news articles consisting headlines and short portion of the article.
 <br>
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/56638573/169476544-19a78d30-d90b-444e-a1df-da1b95c6f50e.png">
 <br>